timhysniu/inventory-system/README.md

 #### Create Products and Inventory

-We can create a few products:
+We can create a couple of products:

 ```
 curl --location --request POST 'http://127.0.0.1:3000/inventory' \